 "what kind of magic?" zach tilted his head in wonder.

-"you'll see little one, you'll see." the rabbit smiled at all of them, tears welling up in his eyes. turning away he directed his gaze back at wendy. the girl stood with her hands clasped together. there was a look not of sadness or happiness on her face. the rabbit walked over and gave the girl a hug.
+"you'll see little one, you'll see." the rabbit smiled at all of them, tears welling up in his eyes. turning away he directed his gaze back at wendy. the girl stood with her hands clasped together. there was a look fighting confusion on her face. the rabbit walked over and gave the girl a hug.

-"And you my dear child, will never be forgotten either. you've come at such a wonderous and confusing time. but i'm glad you came. very glad."
+"And you my dear child, will never be forgotten either. you've come at such a wonderous and confusing time. but i'm glad you did. very glad."

 "but i am happy. and i know you are too" wendy smiled again, this time more genuninely.